UDXS/neil-ux/README.md

 The file `install.neil` should only be used as a guideline for installation requirements.\
 Values are hardcoded so change `uxutility.js` as needed.

 TigerVNC recommended.
-When using Chooser, modifications to the system-wide `xstartup` may be necessary if Chooser does not properly reopen after closing a DE.
-Sessions are not persistent.
+When using Chooser, change `/etc/X11/Xvnc-session` to remove line `vncconfig -iconic &`.Sessions are not persistent.

 **NOTE:** There is no intra-server VNC security.
 Users can access other running sessions if they know the correct port number.\